3 Weeks in Thailand Itinerary

 To spend 3 weeks in Thailand is not a problem.
 There are many places to see, from hiking mountains, diving for the corals, and, most importantly, tasting authentic Thai dishes.
 You can do all these in just 21 days in Thailand without rushing yourself.

-In this article, I will show you the must-see places in Thailand and how many days to spend on each.
+In this article, I will share the must-see places in Thailand and how many days to spend on each.
 You don’t have to follow this itinerary day-by-day, you can make your own travel itinerary that is more suitable for you.

 THINGS TO KNOW BEFORE GOING TO THAILAND